microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/directory.md

 Represents a deleted item in the directory.
 A deleted item is sent to the deleted items "container."
 Deleted items remain available to restore for up to 30 days.
 After 30 days, the items are permanently deleted.

-Currently, deleted items functionality is supported for the the following resources:
+Currently, deleted items functionality is supported for the following resources:
 - [administrative unit](../resources/administrativeunit.md)
 - [application](application.md)
 - [externalUserProfile](../resources/externaluserprofile.md)